MichaelYesuyu/Chess/README.md

 Undo Move does not work with the engine as it messes up its algorithm

-Current version Engine can only play as black
+Current version Engine can play as either color but must be switched manually in code